TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 11/2 Samuel 11.12.md

 ---

-And David said to Uriah, Tarry here to-day also, and to-morrow I will let thee depart.
-So Uriah abode in Jerusalem that day, and the morrow.
+David said to Uriah, "Stay here today also, and tomorrow I will let you depart."
+So Uriah stayed in Jerusalem that day, and the next day.